closerdao/tdf-game-guide/03_governance/decision_process.md

 ---

-*"In this game, governance isn't about power—it's about collective wisdom."* 🌀
+*"In our community, governance isn't about power—it's about collective wisdom."*